 “Human cells were submerged in nicotine and in off-the-shelf bought carcinogenic nitrosamines.
 It is not surprising of course that this damaged the cells, but this has no relationship to any effects of e-cigarettes on people who use them”.

 According to estimates, the use of e-cigarettes poses “ at worst, some 5% of risks of smoking”.
-They do not contain tobacco but a nicotine-containing liquid.
+The best vapes do not contain tobacco but a nicotine-containing liquid.
 This liquid is addictive but does not cause cancer.
 On top of that, e-cigarettes deliver less nicotine than regular cigarettes.

 However, one should still be cautious, especially those suffering from chronic heart failure, because nicotine can worsen their heart condition.
 Additionally, some other chemicals found in e-juice, such as a propylene glycol can be damaging to eyes and airways.
 If not careful, batteries that produce vapor can leak and explode in the face, causing skin and tissue damage.